Kyungwo0LEE/TGV-Thermal-Analysis/README.md

 - Calculation of effective thermal conductivity (k_eff) for each configuration
 - Sequential thermo-mechanical analysis using thermal results as input
 - Identification of hotspot regions and maximum von Mises stress locations
+- Mesh convergence verification based on the maximum temperature to ensure mesh-independent thermal results prior to parametric and stress analyses

 ## Tools & Environment
 - ANSYS Workbench / Mechanical